-Built on a sophisticated graph that identifies and monitors every possible relationship between identities and data across AWS, Sonrai Dig provides real-time and continuous audit-based monitoring giving comprehensive visibility and control over the security posture of every deployed resource.
+Built on a sophisticated graph that identifies and monitors every possible relationship between identities and data across AWS, Sonrai provides real-time and continuous audit-based monitoring giving comprehensive visibility and control over the security posture of every deployed resource.

-Data sovereignty, data movement, and identity relationships are all monitored and reported through Sonrai’s Cloud Security Posture Management (CSPM) platform to ensure conformance to CIS benchmarks, GDPR, HIPAA, and other
+Data sovereignty, data movement, and identity relationships are all monitored and reported through Sonrai’s Cloud Security Posture Management (CSPM) platform to ensure conformance to CIS benchmarks, GDPR, HIPAA, and other compliance mandates.

 Managing data in and across cloud environments is exceptionally complex.
 Distributed teams are rapidly innovating and using many data stores, and they must have a way to find these stores and confirm what is in them.
 Sonrai’s Cloud Data Loss Prevention (Cloud DLP) sees all of these data stores and verifies their rights.
 Not just what is accessing it, but everything that could potentially access it.
 This is our Cloud Access Intelligence.

 Beyond monitoring and remediation, Sonrai provides you with a roadmap to improve your security posture over time.
 Set security goals for each AWS environment based on contextual factors, and monitor your progress towards greater compliance with critical frameworks and security principles.
-With Sonrai, you can quantify the value of security efforts over time and help other AWS stakeholders understand the impact and importance of your AWS security initiatives.
+With Sonrai, you can quantify the value of security efforts over time and help other AWS stakeholders understand the impact and importance of your Amazon Wed Services security initiatives.